Abstract Integration in Net Convergence Structures: Conclusion: Classification Schemes and (other) Open Problems.

 Given the variety and diversity of integration procedures exhibited in the present work, such a classification may be premature, but can generate a way of organizing all the massive existing literature about integration theories.
 In this respect, an open problem, which is more of a research program carried forward already by such works as \cite{sambuciniboccutocomparison}, \cite{henstockmagnum}, \cite{sionsemigroup} and others, is:

 \begin{itemize} \item Is there a general relationship between the general procedures above ?
 More generally, can a "taxonomy" of integration procedures be produced ? \end{itemize}

-An affirmative response to both problems seems unlikely, specially as some integration procedures are not even comparable, but even this is a useful response to the general question: is there a "most general" procedure in each class ?
+An affirmative response to both problems seems unlikely, specially as some integration procedures are not even comparable in principle, but even this is a useful response to the general question: is there a "most general" procedure in each class ?
 And, if so, what are its limits ?
+Possibly, the main classes of integration procedures presented in this work are the most general in some sense.

 A related issue is the one of convergence: general (net or filter) convergence structures provides integration theory wide generality, but further restrictions need to be made to obtain stronger convergence and other type of theorems for this integrals.